alem-01/alem_public/subjects/flutter_piscine/movieList/README.md

 ### Part 2:

-Create a page with detailed info of a movie
+Create a page with detailed information of the movie.

-It should have an image and minimum 5 parameters from the film's info; use scroll bar if the info doesn't fit in one page;
+It should have an image and minimum 5 parameters from the film's information; use scroll bar if the info doesn't fit in one page;

 The appbar should have a name of the film and go back button.